 Visiting New York’s Ground Zero, the 9/11 Museum and Freedom Tower

-The United States — and the world — were forever changed on September 11, 2001 when terrorists ran planes into the World Trade Center buildings in New York, the Pentagon in Washington D.C., and a field in Pennsylvania.
+The United States — and the world — changed forever on September 11, 2001.
+Terrorists ran planes into the World Trade Center buildings in New York, the Pentagon in Washington D.C., and a field in Pennsylvania.
 New York’s Ground Zero became the most infamous of these locations, with more than 2,000 lives lost.

 Now, many years later, this harrowing reminder of inhumanity is solemnly remembered with the Ground Zero Memorial, the 9/11 Museum and the massive Freedom Tower.